ivw/ezmode-vscode/data/EzModeTutorial.md

 Press `e` to enter select mode, then use movement keys (see above) to extend the selection.
 Select mode is automatically activated whenever something is selected in EzMode.

+You can also select the whole line with `E`, or select words with `a`.

 Press `t` to type over the selection, `c` to copy, `d` to delete, or `e` to unselect.

 ```